dekemvrios/phpmagic/README.md

 }
 ```

-The Validator "make static method" returns a implementation of ValidatorContract.
-It validates
-and returns the value as especified in the schema.
-It throwns a exception if the value is invalid.
+It validates and returns the value as especified in the schema, throwing a exception if the value is invalid.